Hyperbolic 3-manifolds with large kissing number: Quadratic forms and loxodromic elements

 \subsection{Quadratic forms}

-Let $Q=ax^2+bxy +cy^2$ be a binary quadratic form, with $a,b,c\in\Od$.
-We say that $Q$ is \emph{primitive} if $(a,b,c)=\Od$.
-Similar to the classical theory of binary quadratic forms over $\mathbb{Z},$ the group $\Bd$ acts on the set of these quadratic forms by linear substitution, and we say that $Q$ and $Q'$ are equivalent if they belong to the same orbit under this action.
+Let $Q(x,y)=ax^2+bxy +cy^2$ be a binary quadratic form, with $a,b,c\in\Od$.
+We say that $Q$ is \emph{primitive} if the ideal generated by $\{a,b,c\}$ is $\Od$.
+Similar to the classical theory of binary quadratic forms over $\mathbb{Z},$ the group $\Bd$ acts on the set of binary quadratic forms over $\Od$ by linear substitution, and we say that $Q$ and $Q'$ are equivalent if they belong to the same orbit under this action.
 The main invariant of $Q$ is its \textit{discriminant}, which is given by $D=b^2-4ac$.
-The group of automorphisms of $Q,$ namely the stabilizer of $Q$ has a precise description.

-\begin{proposition} Let $Q$ be a primitive quadratic form with discriminant $|D|>4$.
-Then the group of automorphisms of $Q$ is infinite cyclic, generated by the matrix